2020PB/police-brutality/reports/Ohio.md

 ## Cleveland

-### Officer swings baton at protesters, beats one who is trying to keep crowd back | believed to be May 30th
+### Officer swings baton at protesters, beats one who is trying to keep crowd back | (Believed to be) May 30th

 Police are seen arresting a protester while an officer wildly swings his baton at others.
 At roughly 1:00 the officer can be seen beating a protester who is trying to keep the crowd back.
+The incident occurred outside the Cleveland Justice Center.

 tags: arrest, baton, beat, protester

 id: oh-cleveland-1

-geolocation:
+geolocation: 41.5037487,-81.6978239

 **Links**